FultonGreiner/FultronRTOS/README.md

 #### Memory Map

 The following information can be found in Section 5 of the MCU datasheet.
-There are other sections of memory, but these are the ones necessary to be familiar with for this project.
+There are other sections of memory, but these are the ones necessary for this project.

 | Section | Start Address | Stop Address | Size |
 | ------- | ------------- | ------------ | ---- |